Smolensk air disaster: Subcommittee for the Re-investigation of the Smolensk Air Crash

-On 2 February 2024, a court ordered Macierewicz to apologise for a May 2020 tweet in which he had claimed that Donald Tusk, Radosław Sikorski, and Tomasz Siemoniak had been "harbouring criminals, the perpetrators of the Smolensk Tragedy" for "10 YEARS, 122 months, 528 weeks, 3699 days".
+On 2 February 2024, a court ordered Macierewicz to apologise for a May 2020 tweet in which he had claimed that Donald Tusk, Radosław Sikorski, and Tomasz Siemoniak had been "harbouring criminals, the perpetrators of the Smolensk Tragedy".

 On 10 October 2024, Cezary Tomczyk announced the Ministry of National Defence's intention to inform prosecutors about potential criminal damage which he claimed that the subcommittee had inflicted on Tu-154M 102, the sister aircraft to the crashed Tu-154M 101.
 Photographs of 102 were displayed which were taken by the subcommittee in 2018 and which showed both the exterior and the interior of the aircraft to have been partially dismantled, with Tomczyk adding that this disassembly had been carried out with saws, grinding tools, and hammers.
 Macierewicz denied both the dismantling in general and the use of the tools described by Tomczyk in particular.

 On 24 October 2024, the Ministry of National Defence presented the report on the legal and professional aspects of the work of the Subcommittee for the Re-investigation of the Smolensk Air Crash.
-The report concluded that the subcommittee operated in a way suggesting that its only purpose was to promote a single hypothesis - that of an explosion onboard - while disregarding any other evidence.
+The report concluded that the subcommittee operated in a way suggesting that its only purpose was to promote a single hypothesis (an explosion on board) while disregarding any other evidence.
 Conclusion of the subcommittee were inconsistent with the existing evidence and laws of physics, while its work costed the state budget over 80 million PLN, including irreversible damage to a twin Tu-154 inflicted during subcommittee experiments.